|The Frankfurt-Tipp rating:|

 While there was an attempt to push all possible nostalgia buttons.
 You really have to give the creators credit for that.
 But at the same time, the story was supposed to feel contemporary.
 And that's exactly what doesn't work.
 "The Prince of Zamunda" is a product of its time.
 The humor of 30 years ago was very different.
 It had a bit more rough edges, and in addition to simple, politically not always correct jokes, socially critical humor was also used - but rather subtly.
 Part 2, on the other hand, not only wants to be more family-friendly, but also wants to convey its positive messages more clearly.
 Unfortunately, this comes at the expense of the humour, which mostly plods along very bravely or, in the case of supporting characters such as Mary, played by Leslie Jones, is served up loudly and obtrusively.

-Even though "The Prince of Zamunda 2" has its heart in the right place, this sequel is an unconvincing comedy not only in comparison to the original, but also detached from it, whose script is uninspired and whose implementation lacks any charm of the original.
+Even if "The Prince of Zamunda 2" has the heart in the right place, this sequel is not only compared to the original, but also detached from it an unconvincing comedy, whose script is uninspired and whose implementation lacks any charm of the original.
 Perhaps there are fans of Part 1 for whom the numerous references and cameo appearances provide enough nostalgia to console them over the second film's shortcomings.
 For me, this reunion with all the beloved characters didn't work, which is why it gets a "Seeable" only with significant reservations.
 Let's hope things go better for Murphy's announced "Beverly Hills Cop" revival.

 "The Prince of Zamunda 2" is available to watch now on Amazon Prime Video.